Introduction

 Personal Claims

-- Account of Profits: Trustees must repay any unauthorized gains.
+- Account of Profits: Trustees are required to account for any unauthorized profits made from their fiduciary position.

-- Equitable Compensation: Trustees may need to compensate the trust for losses.
+- Equitable Compensation: Trustees must compensate the trust for any losses resulting from their breach of duty.

 Proprietary Claims

-- Constructive Trust: Property gained through breach may be held for beneficiaries.
+- Constructive Trust: Property acquired by the trustee in breach of fiduciary duty may be held on constructive trust for the beneficiaries.

 Equitable Tracing Rules